JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/web-application-specific-attacks.md

 **Severity**

-Threat Monitoring will classify this attack as a high, triggering the source IP address to be blocked using the below methods.
+Threat Surveillance will classify this attack as a high, triggering the source IP address to be blocked using the below methods.
 As this attack is not severe, an alert will not be sent out via email, however, these attacks will still show up in dashboards in your MyUKFast.

 **Remediation and Blocking**

-Should a high-level attack be detected, Threat Monitoring will block the source IP address using a host-based firewall, IPTables (Linux) or Windows firewall for 30 minutes.
+Should a high-level attack be detected, Threat Surveillance will block the source IP address using a host-based firewall, IPTables (Linux) or Windows firewall for 30 minutes.

 ## osCommerce file manager bypass